Skip to main content

 DC recordation tax on deeds runs approximately 2.2%–2.9% depending on structure — materially higher than Virginia or Maryland collar counties.
 On a $725,000 sale, recordation and transfer friction can exceed $16,000.
 Model this on exit, not just acquisition.

-How Jaken structures DC flip financing
+How Jaken Finance Group structures DC flip financing

 Fix and flip loans Washington DC and investment property financing DC align draws to permit issuance and inspection milestones: